Graphic Design

 Building a Design Portfolio

-Students begin building their portfolio and establishing an online presence in their first year as a graphic design major.
+Students begin building their portfolios and establishing an online presence in their first year as a graphic design major.
 In your junior year, you will develop a professional portfolio of work, both print and digital, in your Professional Development course.
 Résumés, cover letters, and self-promotional materials are also created during this time.
 This seminar prepares Graphic Design students to enter a career in professional design or pursue graduate education in the field.

 Study Abroad for Graphic Design Majors